Treatment of Shoulder Arthritis in Germany

 - We will prepare medical documents and translate them into English or German.
 You do not have to repeat previously performed diagnostic procedures.

-- We will keep contact with the German hospital after the completion of treatment.
+- We will keep in contact with the German hospital after the completion of treatment.

-- We will organize additional diagnostics and treatment, if necessary.
+- We will arrange additional diagnostics and treatment if necessary.

 - We will buy medicines in another country and forward them to your native country.